Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Your featured image for Twitter will now be automatically set the same as the Facebook image.

-Once you’re done, don’t forget to click the ‘Publish’ or ‘Update’ button at the top to store your settings.
+Once you are done, don’t forget to click the ‘Publish’ or ‘Update’ button at the top to store your settings.

 We hope this article helped you learn how to require a featured image for posts in WordPress.
-You may also want to see our tutorial on How to Add a Blog Post Checklist to the WordPress Editor and our top picks for the best WordPress plugins.
+You may also want to see our tutorial on how to fix image color and saturation loss in WordPress and our top sources for free public domain and CC0 licensed images.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.